saracemal/backend-interview-prep/README.md

 For a class, Article, an instance method may count the number of words in the body of a specific article.
 While a class method may count the number of articles by a particular writer across all articles (notice the difference in scope?).
 Class methods are denoted by def self.method_name.

+25. Does Ruby allow multiple inheritances?
+Ruby does not allow inheriting from more than one parent class, but it does allow module mixins with include and extend.